 Lipozene TV commercials currently feature actress Holly Robinson Peete and her husband, former football player, Rodney Peete.
 From some of the comments I've seen online, they have taken some heat for doing the commercial.
 I won't add to that because they are not the first -or last -celebrities to endorse weight loss supplements.

-In the past, Lipozene TV commercials have featured Stacey Travis, an accomplished actress and has appeared in many TV shows and movies I've been a fan of over the years including Big Bang Theory, and Seinfeld.
-Here is her link on the internet movie database.
+In the past, Lipozene TV commercials have featured Stacey Travis, an accomplished actress and has appeared in many movies and TV shows including Big Bang Theory, and Seinfeld.

 Does Lipozene Work?